 Aftermarket imitation leaping cat

 Frazer was the premium line of Kaiser-Frazer.
 There were two models produced for model years 1947-1951: Standard and Manhattan.
 Kaiser also had a Manhattan model, which was considerably less expensive than the Frazer and outsold it two-to-one.
 In spite of their near-Cadillac price and trim, all Frazers came with a six-cylinder engine, manual transmission and the hood ornament was an option.
-Frazer ended production in 1951 (a warmed-over 1950 model) while Kaiser soldiered on until 1955 before dropping the Kaiser moniker and concentrating on Willys Jeeps, which Kaiser had purchased in 1953. and were being produced in Argentina.
+Frazer ended production in 1951 with a warmed-over 1950 model.
+The Henry J was a small car named after its chairman, Henry J. Kaiser.
+It was introduced 1n 1950 and marketed through 1954.
+The car could achieve 25 mpg and in 1953 won the Mobil Economy Run.
+The Kaiser name soldiered on until 1955 before being dropped to concentrate on Willys Jeeps, which Kaiser had purchased in 1953 when the Henry J was discontinued..

 1950 Kaiser Virginian